Saturday, June 10, 2006 |

 I couldn't do anything about the physical pain.
 No one can; it is only to be endured, and words do not avail us there.
 A lesson I already knew.

-so, your first appointment is in 2 weeks, how is Friday the 14th at 12?
+I went to the front desk, and the receptionist smiled at me, said, so, your first appointment is in 2 weeks, how is Friday the 14th at 12?

 I don't need another appointment, I told her.
-I was conscious of the pregnant matrons in the waiting room behind me, the expectant mothers, good suburban wives, but I would not lower my voice for them when I said,
+I was conscious of the pregnant matrons in the waiting room behind me, the expectant mothers, good suburban wives, but I would not lower my voice for them when I said, I'm getting an abortion.

 I paid and left, and it was 3 days or so before the physical pain of that speculum stopped inside me.